 If you scroll down you will find a drop-down menu where you can track the performance of individual pins.
 This is a great way to see your top-performing pins, with the top pins listed first:

-Your Pinterest marketing strategies should always take these metrics and top pins into account.
+Your Pinterest strategy should always take these metrics and top pins into account.
 For every top-performing pin you have, try to create five that are similar and go to the same link destination.

 Pinterest Audience Insights